aeternity/aeternity/docs/docker.md

 ### Configuration

-The container will use [Minimal testnet config](docs/examples/epoch_testnet.yaml) unless other configuration file is specified (see below), it mostly relies on configuration defaults.
+The container will use the default configuration unless other configuration file is specified (see below).

-To see full configuration reference and the defaults please refer to [User Provided Configuration](https://github.com/aeternity/epoch/wiki/User-provided-configuration) Wiki page.
+#### External Peer Address

+Please note that, if your node is behind a firewall, you need to open and map a TCP port `3015` (default sync > port parameter) in your firewall to the container port `3015`.

 #### Peer addresses